SquadcastHub/squadcasthub.github.io/pages/mydoc/service_dependency_based_deduplication.md

 ---
-title: Service Dependency Based De-duplication
+title: Service Dependency Based Deduplication
 tags: [set-up-your-profile, managing-all-users]
 keywords:
 last_updated:
 datatable:
-summary: "De-duplicate incoming alerts for a Service against the latest open incident of its dependent Service(s)"
+summary: "Deduplicate incoming alerts for a Service against the latest open incident of its dependent Service(s)"
 sidebar: mydoc_sidebar
 permalink: docs/service-dependency-based-deduplication
 folder: mydoc
 ---

-Service Dependency Based De-duplication works on the logic that the incidents coming in for a Service and its dependencies have a related cause.
+Service Dependency Based Deduplication works on the logic that the incidents coming in for a Service and its dependencies have a related cause.

 It is most likely the case where, when one Service has an incident, its dependent Service(s) may also have incidents and hence, you will be notified for the incident only once. *This helps control unnecessary alert noise and notification fatigue during critical outages*.